 USD 50.00 Bounty for Idea #4694Beta

-Tyler Mills wants more criticisms of this idea.
+This bounty has ended.
+Tyler Mills wanted more criticisms of this idea.
+Additional funds will reopen the bounty.

 Idea to criticize